SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-How-to-use-darkflow-with-Intel-Movidius-Neural-Compute-Stick.md

 # Preparing for Intel Movidius Neural Compute Stick
 The command to convert the graph file output to a graph file that complies to Intel Movidius Stick is the command below:
 `mvNCCompile -s 12 /path/to/graph.pb`
-please refer here for more arguments(https://movidius.github.io/ncsdk/tools/compile.html)
+please refer [here](https://movidius.github.io/ncsdk/tools/compile.html) for more arguments.

 the -s argument indicates the amount of SHAVES used.
 SHAVES is analogous to core counts, max is 12 SHAVES.
 Read [here](https://movidius.github.io/ncsdk/ncs.html) for more details.